PayamDarabi/GrpcServer/README.md

 <b> OrderManagementGrpcServer </b> project files and structure:

-Protos: defines the gRPC and is used to generate the gRPC server assets.
-For more information </br>
+Protos: defines the gRPC and is used to generate the gRPC server assets. </br>
 Services folder: Contains the implementation of the services. </br>
 appSettings.json: Contains configuration data such as the protocol used by Kestrel. </br>
 Program.cs: The entry point for the gRPC service.
 For more information, see .NET Generic Host in ASP.NET Core.